tminions/binocularss/README.md

 ### Naming Convention

 - Variables should be named in `camelCase`.
-- Functions should be named with `PascalCase`.
+- Functions should be named with `camelCase`.
 - Classes should be named with `PascalCase`.

 <!-- - Kotlin variables that reference Android UI elements (defined in XML) should be prefixed with `m` so a variable for a `TextView` should be called `mTextView` or similar. -->